What is meant by research, scholarship, creativity?

 Are there any awards?
 Who will judge the presentations, posters and performances?
 Will they be compared to each other, or will there be an award for each category?
 What are the awards?

-Yes, we are pleased to provide awards at the 2013 Symposium.
-Judges, awards and categories will be announced at a later date.
+Yes.
+Judges, awards, and categories will be announced at a later date.

 Can I go over my presentation with a member of the Symposium committee?